LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-Modules.md

 ## Modules

-Modules are just JavaScript files.
-You can break up your program into separate sections by putting each section in a different file and then using `export` and `mport` statements to connect them together.
+A Module is just JavaScript file that has one or more `export` statements in it.
+You can break your program up into separate sections by putting each section in a different file and then use `export` to share items (functions, objects, arrays, etc.) from a module and `mport` statements to pull those items into another file.

  For example, you can export a function to make it available in other files like this: